lmjohns3/theanets/docs/creating.rst

 ~~~~~~~~~~~~

 If a layer configuration is a dictionary, its keyword arguments are basically
-passed directly to :func:`theanets.layers.build() <theanets.layers.base.build>`.
+passed directly to :func:`theanets.Layer.build()
-The dictionary must contain a ``form`` key, which specifies the name of the
+<theanets.layers.base.Layer.build>`.
+The dictionary must contain a ``form`` key,
-layer type to build, as well as a ``size`` key, which specifies the number of
+which specifies the name of the layer type to build, as well as a ``size`` key,
-units in the layer.
-It can additionally contain any other keyword arguments that
+which specifies the number of units in the layer.
+It can additionally contain
-you wish to use when constructing the layer.
+any other keyword arguments that you wish to use when constructing the layer.

 For example, you can use a dictionary to specify an non-default activation
 function for a layer in your model::